wso2/docs-is/en/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

     "log4j.appender.LOGEVENT.password" = "[password_5]"
     ```

-2. Navigate to the <IS_HOME>/bin/ directory in a command prompt, and execute the following command (You must first enable the Cipher tool for the product by executing the `-Dconfigure` command with the cipher tool script as shown below).
+2. Navigate to the `<IS_HOME>/bin/` directory in a command prompt and execute the following command (You must first enable the Cipher tool for the product by executing the `-Dconfigure` command with the cipher tool script as shown below).
     * On Linux: `./ciphertool.sh -Dconfigure`
     * On Windows: `ciphertool.bat -Dconfigure`